-Next, we consider different downsampling values while holding the corridor parameter constant at 10 vertices to each side.
-The results are shown in Fig. 12; the time improvement caused by increased downsampling is marginal, as most of the times is spent on the detailed find-level search.
-However, downsampling by four or more moves the search to a different area of the map altogether, and the solution deviates to an unacceptable degree from the optimal.
+Next, we consider different down-sampling values while holding the corridor parameter constant at 10 vertices to each side.
+The results are shown in Figure 12; the time improvement due to increased down-sampling is marginal, as most of the times is spent on the detailed find-level search.
+However, down-sampling by 4 or more moves the search to a different area of the map altogether, and the solution deviates to an unacceptable degree from the optimal.
+Table 4 summarizes the run-times and cost degradation (compared to the Hierarchical Reduced-State Dijkstra with downsampling of 2) of the different down-sampling parameters presented in Figure 12.